rdev/fivepointseven/pages/work/mdx/expressx.md

 *   Babel transpilation runs on your main code
 *   Style compilation runs
-*   Webpack runs no your frontend code
+*   Webpack runs on your frontend code
 *   Static assets are copied over to the build directory
 *   Static cleanup (we don’t want Sass in public folder)
 *   Child process starts